MainulDip/iOS-study/xcode-overview.md

 - alt + click : to see further docs of a function

 ### Implementing Protocol Member:
 - After Attaching the protocol, from inside struct/class braces, press `esc` for suggestion.
-Then apply those members.
+Then apply those members

 ### task
 - clone view : alt/option drag